About me

 Award-winning writer

-Former reporter at The Times, local government and social affairs correspondent at the Evening Standard, news editor at London local weeklies and deputy editor of a weekly housing magazine .
-Magazine bylines include Marie Claire, Cosmo, She, Time Out and numerous community affairs journals.
+I was a reporter at The Times, local government and social affairs correspondent at the Evening Standard, a news editor on London local weeklies and an assistant editor of a housing magazine.

-Chair of charity Sibs, ambassador for National Development Team for Inclusion, RSA fellow and Society of Authors member.
+I chair the charity Sibs, I’m an ambassador at non-profit National Development Team for Inclusion, an RSA fellow and a Society of Authors member.

-Press Awards winner, finalist in the British Journalism Awards 2022, Asian Women of Achievement Awards 2020 and European Diversity Awards 2016.
+I’m a Press Awards 2020 winner and a finalist for multiple awards including the British Journalism Awards 2022, Asian Women of Achievement Awards, 2020 British Journalism Awards for Specialist Media 2018 and European Diversity Awards 2016.

 Portrait: Nicola Bensley